 Alice is a spayed female Arctic wolf.
 She was born on May 3rd of 2006 at a breeder’s home.
 She arrived at WSWS May 22, 2006.

-Alice and her brother, Thunder, look so much alike, sometimes it’s hard for us to tell them apart.
+Alice and her brother, Thunder, looked so much alike, sometimes it was hard for us to tell them apart.
 Alice has a pink dot on the tip of her nose that helps us identify her.
-We used a beautiful photo of Alice for one of the posters in our Poster Store.

 Likes & Dislikes

-Alice loves her brother and habitat-mate, Thunder; and stealing buckets and all enrichment treats.
+Alice loves her companion, Flurry; and stealing buckets and all enrichment treats.

 Alice does not like small spaces or feeling confined.
 She absolutely hates when she’s due for vaccines and she has to be contained so the vet can look her over.
-She doesn’t like when Thunder and Forest leave her alone to go for a walk.
+She doesn’t like when Flurry leaves her alone to go for a walk.

 The story of Alice and her family (The Arctics) and why they live at Wild Spirit is a long one, but we feel it is important to share it.
 On May 3rd, 2006, Alice and her siblings were born to captive-bred parents, Yukon and Sierra, at a breeding facility.
 The story we heard was that Yukon and Sierra were born to wolves who were taken from the wild.
 The breeder who owned Yukon and Sierra had been selling their pups to select private owners or for exhibits like zoos.
 Very sadly, in order for wolves to be socialized to humans at all, they must be taken from their parents before they open their eyes.
 Even then, they may remain too wild-spirited to be comfortable around people and will never behave like a domestic dog.
 For eight years, Yukon and Sierra had each of their newborn litters taken and sold.